roajonny/common/docs/source/requirements/low_level_reqs.rst

-   At this level, *Specifications* are black-box behavioral models for requirements that design teams design to, and verification teams reference to build their simulation harnesses + test cases
+   At this level, *Specifications* are black-box behavioral models for requirements that design teams design to, and verification teams reference to build their simulation harnesses and test cases

    A :doc:`traceability` is helpful for visualizing the hierarchy of requirements